Science Proves Traditional Golf Ball Position Is Wrong

 Check your golf ball position.

-In this video I'll explain why traditional golf instruction is once again wrong, and how you can employ science and physics to become a more consistent ball striker.
+In this video I'll explain why traditional golf instruction is once again wrong, and how you can employ science and physics to become a more consistent ball striker by just changing the golf ball position.

 (By stock shot, I mean a shot at normal trajectory with straight launch direction and no curvature.
 To hit shots like fades, draws, penetrating wedges, max-distance drives, etc., small adjustments to golf ball position can be made and are covered in our videos on those specialty shots.)